Victims in shooting near Liberty Park were set up, shot, robbed in 'drug deal gone wrong,' court documents say

 Jespersen told police she let McGregor use her Snapchat account to set up the robbery.
 She said she communicated with one of the males leading up to the robbery.

-Charbonneau said Westerlund and McGregor then went through the victims' pockets, according to the police account.
+Charbonneau said Westerland and McGregor then went through the victims' pockets, according to the police account.
 McGregor took the keys to the Honda minivan and handed them to Charbonneau, telling him to drive away.
-McGregor and Westerlund fled on foot back toward McGregor's car.
+McGregor and Westerland fled on foot back toward McGregor's car.

-Jespersen said she heard several gunshots and that Westerlund had a black-and-purple handgun that he placed in a bag when he got back to the car.
-Westerlund was later arrested with the handgun in his possession, police said.
+Jespersen said she heard several gunshots and that Westerland had a black-and-purple handgun that he placed in a bag when he got back to the car.
+Westerland was later arrested with the handgun in his possession, police said.

 Jespersen said the plan was to steal the drugs but she was unaware anyone was going to be hurt.
-McGregor also denied knowing Westerlund was going to shoot anyone.
+McGregor also denied knowing Westerland was going to shoot anyone.

-Charbonneau said the three males did not provoke the shooting and did not make threatening actions toward Westerlund.
+Charbonneau said the three males did not provoke the shooting and did not make threatening actions toward Westerland.

 Charbonneau said he drove to the Underhill Park parking lot where McGregor went through the contents of the Honda Odyssey.
 Charbonneau eventually drove to his University Road apartment where he parked the stolen Honda.
 Charbonneau said he spoke with McGregor over the phone about making plans to dispose of the van near Reardan.